mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 2) In the **MATLAB installations** section of the **Tools** page, click **Add MATLAB**.
 The section expands and lets you assign a name to your preferred MATLAB version.
 3) Specify the name you want to assign to the MATLAB version in the **Name** box.
 (Leave the **MATLAB root** box empty.)
 4) Select **Install automatically** and then select `Install Using MATLAB Package Manager` from the **Add Installer** list.
-5)
+5) Specify the release and products to install in the **Release** and **Products** boxes, respectively.
+For details, see [Specify Release and Products](specify-release-and-products).
 6) To confirm your choices, click **Save** at the bottom of the page.

 For example, register MATLAB R2024b as a Jenkins tool on your Windows local agent.

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/c0f68621-7a55-4a68-b6cf-aa6046a2c994)

+#### Specify Release and Products
 MATLAB release to install.
 You can specify R2021a or a later release.
 By default, the value of `release` is `latest`, which corresponds to the latest release of MATLAB.<ul><li>To install the latest update of a release, specify only the release name, for example, `R2023b`.</li><li>To install a specific update release, specify the release name with an update number suffix, for example, `R2023bU4`.</li><li>To install a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2023bU0` or `R2023bGR`.</li></ul>

->**Note:** The plugin does not install dependencies on a Linux platform.
+> :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
 If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
 For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).

 Products to install in addition to MATLAB, specified as a list of product names separated by spaces.
 You can specify `products` to install most MathWorks products and support packages.
 The command uses [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`) to install products.
 For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
 Specify products using the format shown in the input file, excluding the `#product.` prefix.
 For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, specify `products: Deep_Learning_Toolbox`.

-#### Product Licensing
+#### License Installed Products

 Product licensing for your pipeline depends on your project visibility as well as the type of products to install: